 Topiramate or other carbonic anhydrase inhibitors (eg, zonisamide, acetazolamide, or dichlorphenamide) frequently decrease serum bicarbonate and induce non-anion gap, hyperchloremic metabolic acidosis.
-Concomitant use of these drugs may induce metabolic acidosis.
-Use these drugs with caution in patients treated with metformin, as the risk of lactic acidosis may increase.
+Concomitant use of these drugs may induce lactic acidosis.
+Consider more frequent monitoring of these patients.

 Drugs That Reduce Metformin Clearance

-Drugs that are eliminated by renal tubular secretion (eg, cationic drugs such as cimetidine) may interact with metformin and may increase accumulation of metformin and risk for lactic acidosis.
+Drugs that are eliminated by renal tubular secretion (eg, cationic drugs such as ranolazine, vandetanib, dolutegravir, and cimetidine) may increase accumulation of metformin and risk for lactic acidosis.

-Alcohol is known to potentiate the effect of metformin on lactate metabolism.
-Warn patients against excessive alcohol intake while receiving INVOKAMET®.
+Alcohol is known to potentiate the effect of metformin HCl on lactate metabolism.
+Warn patients against excessive alcohol intake while receiving INVOKAMET®/INVOKAMET® XR.